 Kantar reports that Australians’ are “looking for pragmatism, information and support from brands and businesses” and that they expect advertising during this time to not cross the line of being exploitative or insensitive.
 Strong businesses will lead the way with relevant and timely content, which is true to their brand, and maintains their core values.
 Consider refocusing your advertising efforts to messaging around deals and promotions, ease of availability, and safety benefits as these three areas rank highly with local consumers right now.

 As the situation continues to change every day, keeping up can be difficult.
 At ReachLocal, we’re here to help you adjust your advertising strategy and message to best serve your customers during Covid-19 and beyond.
-To discuss what your business can do, visit our website and contact us via our live chat, or request a consultation via this form.
+To discuss what your business can do, contact us via our live chat or request a consultation via the form below.